Thor110/UE2-UE4/README.md

 When prompted by the script you should enter something along the lines of the following for each script.

-Example directories to enter for SGA-UE2. - "sga-ue2-release.bat"
+Example directories you might enter when prompted by the SGA-UE2 script. - "sga-ue2-release.bat"

 C:\GOG Games\Unreal Tournament 2004